Description of Application Circuit Operation

 through a 10kΩ pull-up resistor to enable the latch-off feature.
 In this mode, once the SKTON time has elapsed, the IC is latched off.
 The circuit will remain off until active-low EN is toggled, or the input power is toggled.

-Since Voltage mode control is employed using the MAX8541 voltage mode controller, the power stage of the forward converter exhibits a double L-C filter pole, along with a zero due to the ESR of the output capacitor.
-The goal of the compensator design is to achieve a single slope of -20dB/decade with a phase margin greater than 45 degrees at the crossover frequency.
-To achieve a good dc regulation, a high low- frequency gain is another requirement for the compensator.
-To achieve this, the compensator should have two zeros, one pole and an integrator.
-The type 3 compensator scheme readily achieves this.
-For the Forward converter in the Application circuit, the open loop gain is given by the expression,
+Since current mode control is employed using the MAX8540 current mode controller, the power stage of the forward converter exhibits a single output pole due to the output capacitor and load combination, along with a zero due to the ESR of the output capacitor.
+The goal of the compensator design is to achieve a single slope of -20 db/ decade with a phase margin greater than 45 degrees at the crossover frequency.
+To achieve a good dc regulation, a high low-frequency gain is another requirement for the compensator.
+To achieve the above requirements, the compensator should have one zero, one pole and an integrator.
+The type 2 scheme readily achieves this.
+For the Forward converter in the Application circuit, the open loop gain under current mode control is given by the expression,

 is the total output capacitance and RESR